-Have you recently received a letter from Scott and Co Debt Collectors demanding payment on unpaid council tax, parking violations, or some other form of debt?
-Perhaps you’ve even been visited by a Sheriff who has left you anxious about where you stand?
+Have Scott and Co Debt Collectors contacting you and demanding payment on council tax which is unpaid, parking tickets, or another form debt?
+You may even have been visited by a Sheriff Officer, who may have left you feeling anxious and worried.

 If you have, don’t panic.
-There are steps you can take to protect yourself, stop further action by Scott and Co, and set up affordable repayment plans that won’t leave you in further debt.
+There are some ways you can protect yourself, stop further action by Scott and Co, and set up affordable repayment plans that won’t leave you in further debt.
 In this guide, we’ll show you how to deal with Scott and Co when they come calling.

 Who are Scott and Co Debt Collectors?